 When making an order for spousal maintenance, the court considers the following matters for each of the parties:

 - The care of a child/ren under the age of 18 (or adult children with a disability)

 - Their ability to obtain appropriate gainful employment

 - Whether the relationship affected a party’s ability to earn income

 - Whether the payment will increase the ability to undertake further education or establish a business to secure an adequate income

 - Any child support payable in respect of a child of the relationship

 - Any fact or circumstances the court requires to be taken into account.

 Is there a time limit to seek spousal maintenance?

-As with property settlements, after the breakdown of a marriage a party has 12 months after the date the divorce is granted to seek spousal maintenance.
-If the parties were in a de facto relationship the parties have two years after the breakdown of relationship to seek spousal maintenance.
+As with property settlements, after the breakdown of a marriage, a party has 12 months after the date the divorce is granted to seek spousal maintenance.
+If the parties were in a de facto relationship, the parties have two years after the breakdown of the relationship to seek spousal maintenance.